whimtrip/jwht-htmltopojo/README.md

 it with a [css query](https://jsoup.org/apidocs/org/jsoup/select/Selector.html).
-One classic technic to find easily the css query is to open the inspector of your browser on the html page/file you're trying to convert to a POJO, then select the tag you want to use, right click > copy > CSS Selector and then pass into the `value` of your `@Selector` and eventually tweak it if it needs some tweaking.
+One classic technic to find easily the css query is to open the inspector of your browser on the html page/file you're trying to convert to a POJO, then select the tag you want to use, right click > copy > CSS Selector and then past it into the `value` of your `@Selector` and eventually tweak it if it needs some tweaking.
 You can test your CSS selector [here](https://try.jsoup.org/).

 >`attr` parameter allows you to define which part of an html tag you want to use for the corresponding field. "text" is default.
 Also "html", "innerHtml"